 Instead of itemizing the cost of Social Security Tax, Ohio Workers’ Compensation, and State and Federal Unemployment Insurance, the Contractor may elect to receive as compensation for these payroll taxes and premiums, an amount equal to 22 percent of the paid wages.
-If the Contractor pays fringes directly to the worker in lieu of paying into a fringe benefit program, then the Department will treat these fringe payments as paid wages when calculating the allowed 22 percent compensation.
+If the Contractor pays fringes directly to the worker in lieu of paying into a fringe benefit program, then the LPA will treat these fringe payments as paid wages when calculating the allowed 22 percent compensation.

-The Department will pay, without markup, the actual itemized cost of fees and dues paid to labor unions or to business associations when they are based on payroll hours and required by a collective bargaining agreement.
+The LPA will pay, without markup, the actual itemized cost of fees and dues paid to labor unions or to business associations when they are based on payroll hours and required by a collective bargaining agreement.

-The Department will not pay for wages or benefits for personnel connected with the Contractor’s forces above the classification of foreman that have only general supervisory responsibility for the force account work.
+The LPA will not pay for wages or benefits for personnel connected with the Contractor’s forces above the classification of foreman that have only general supervisory responsibility for the force account work.

 If the foreman or timekeeper is employed partly on force account work and partly on other work, the Contractor shall prorate the number of hours between the force and non-force account work according to the number of people on each task as shown on payrolls.

-The Department will pay the prevailing wage and fringe rates that apply to the Project for the classifications required for Extra Work.
+The LPA will pay the prevailing wage and fringe rates that apply to the Project for the classifications required for Extra Work.
 The Contractor must provide payroll records for pay rates higher than the prevailing wages and establish that the higher than prevailing rates are paid for original Contract Work.
-The Department will pay for foremen and time keepers not covered by prevailing wages not more than the salaried rate they receive when engaged in original Contract Work.
+The LPA will pay for foremen and time keepers not covered by prevailing wages not more than the salaried rate they receive when engaged in original Contract Work.

-The Department will pay actual costs for subsistence and travel allowances when such payments are required by the collective bargaining agreement or other employment contracts applicable to the classes of labor employed on the Project.
-The Department will not pay a percent markup on these costs.
+The LPA will pay actual costs for subsistence and travel allowances when such payments are required by the collective bargaining agreement or other employment contracts applicable to the classes of labor employed on the Project.
+The LPA will not pay a percent markup on these costs.

 3. Materials.
-The Department will pay the Contractor’s actual invoice costs, including applicable taxes and actual freight charges, for Engineer approved materials the Contractor uses in force account Work.
-The Department will pay an additional 15 percent markup on these costs.
+The LPA will pay the Contractor’s actual invoice costs, including applicable taxes and actual freight charges, for Engineer approved materials the Contractor uses in force account Work.
+The LPA will pay an additional 15 percent markup on these costs.

 Freight or hauling costs charged to the Contractor and not included in unit prices shall be itemized and supported by invoices.
 The cost of owned or rented equipment used to haul materials to the project is not part of the materials cost.
 Such equipment, when used for hauling materials, shall be listed under cost of equipment.

 Provide itemized statements in addition to the documentation requirements for all equipment including the quantity and price of each material and transportation charges free on board (F.O.B.) at the job site.
 Attach invoices to support the quantities of materials used, unit prices paid and transportation charges.
-If the Contractor uses materials from the Contractor’s stock and original receipted invoices for the materials and transportation charges do not exist, the Department and the Contractor will agree on a price that represents the actual cost to the Contractor.
+If the Contractor uses materials from the Contractor’s stock and original receipted invoices for the materials and transportation charges do not exist, the LPA and the Contractor will agree on a price that represents the actual cost to the Contractor.
 Provide an affidavit and certify all of the following:

 a.
 The materials were taken from the Contractor’s stock.